 Members of the MWJ team:

-Editor: Dr. Bart Knols (In2Care, Wageningen, the Netherlands).
-For a list of publications of Bart Knols click "Bart Knols Publications
+- Editor-in-Chief: Dr. Bart Knols (Radboud University Nijmegen, the Netherlands and K&S Consulting).
+For a list of publications of Bart Knols click "Bart Knols Publications"

 Editorial process, peer review and decision-making

 Submitted manuscripts will first be examined for completeness, adherence to article preparation guidelines, and overall scientific merit before being sent out for review.
 Peer review is designed to ensure that the research published is 'good science'.
 We aim to send the manuscripts for review within 3 working days after receiving the manuscript.
 Corresponding authors are notified by email if their submission is not accepted at this stage.

 Submitted manuscripts are reviewed by at least one expert but generally by two.
 Whenever opinions between two reviewers differ, a third review will be requested.
 The peer-review system is single blind: the reviewers know the names and affiliations of the authors but the author does not know who the reviewers are and the reviewer reports are anonymous.
 Knowledge of the name and affiliation of the author allows the reviewer to search the author’s previous research and supplying a review in anonymity allows the reviewer to be honest without fear of criticism.

 Peer reviewers have six possible options: accept without revisions; accept after optional revisions; accept after essential revisions; decision to be made after compulsory revisions have been applied; reject because scientifically unsound; reject because not suitable for publication at all.
 Reviewers are selected on the basis of affinity with the topic of the manuscript, absence of conflict of interest, and general expertise.
 Following receipt of the review, the authors are requested to respond in full to the queries of the reviewers, in writing, and highlight changes clearly when submitting their revision.